About the basics of voltage measurement

 VT (Voltage Transformer)

 VT (Voltage Transformer) is a device that converts the high voltage of an AC circuit into a voltage that is easy to measure.
 Previously it was called PT (Potential Transformer).
 The basic structure of the VT is the same as that of a transformer, as shown in the figure below.
 The coil on the input side and the coil on the output side change the number of turns and are wound around a donut-shaped iron core.
-The overhead wire voltmeter for railways is also a member of this group.
-Please note that the error tends to be large depending on the voltmeter to be combined.
+The overhead wire voltmeters used in railway systems are an application of this principle.
+Please note that the overall accuracy can be affected by the specific voltmeter combined with the VT.

 Static electricity measuring instrument (Electrostatic fieldmeter)